Go applications

 - home

-If the command name matches the name of the snap specified in the top-level name keyword (see Metadata above), the binary file will be given the same name as the snap, as in this example.
+If the command name matches the name of the snap specified in the top-level name keyword (see the Metadata section), the binary file will be given the same name as the snap, as in this example.
 If the names differ, the binary file name will be prefixed with the snap name to avoid naming conflicts between installed snaps.
 An example of this would be woke.some-command.

 Building the snap